 Now, you cannot market anything if you do not have any customers.
 However, getting the message out there that a new practice has just opened in the area is very important.
 Signs and billboards with a mile radius to you saying where you are essential.
 Having the right strategic planning behind your practice will take you to the top.

 Maybe setting up a sign on a roundabout or a busy junction or even just the main road.
-As long as many people see this sign daily, then that is all that matters—setting up social media pages to get the message out there.
+As long as many people see this sign daily, that is all that matters—setting up social media pages to get the message out there.
 It would be best to make sure that new clients can leave reviews to attract more people through word of mouth.
 Digital marketing is the way forward for your marketing strategy, but you need to make sure that the right team is behind that.

 Do something that stands out; what do you have to offer that the local dentists are not doing.
-Evening appointments may be one way to attract new people because of their work commitments during the day.
+For example, evening appointments may be one way to attract new people because of their work commitments during the day.
 Making it wheelchair accessible will be another selling point that a lot of places might not have.
 What is so special about your Invisalign treatment?
 Market it properly, and you will soon become very successful.

 This is very important, and you need to consider several things before selecting where your practice will be.
 One of the first things you have to consider is picking a place that does not have much competition in the area.
 You do not want to be too remote either; it would be good to find a village or a town that does not have one.
 Do not create competition for yourself before you even open your business.